 He received numerous civic honors from the City of Atlanta, Georgia, for his contribution to improving the quality of life.
 During the 1995-1996 session, the Georgia House of Representatives passed a resolution commending Ed Noble for his contribution to the state.

-He is survived by his wife, Maria; daughter, Vivian and husband, Sam DuBose; Ben Noble; granddaughter, Ginger and husband, James Heckman; sister, Ann and husband, Dr. David Brown; LaVerne Noble; Carol Elizabeth Lindsay; cousin, Carolyn Smith, and numerous dearly loved cousins, nieces, nephews and extended family.
+He is survived by his wife, Maria; daughter, Vivian and husband, Sam DuBose; granddaughter, Ginger and husband, James Heckman; sister, Ann and husband, Dr. David Brown; Carol Elizabeth Lindsay; cousin, Carolyn Smith, and numerous dearly loved cousins, nieces, nephews and extended family.
 Noble was preceded in death by his parents, Lloyd and Vivian Noble; brothers, Sam Russel Noble and Richard Noble; and cousin, Margaret Baldridge.